CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: User Study Materials Details

-\paragraph{Step 2: Task Comprehension.} Each task's requirements, scenario, dataset description, and objectives are documented in the corresponding \texttt{README.md} file.
-Participants are instructed to read this file carefully to understand the task context and expectations.
-Figure~\ref{fig:instruction2} illustrates the contents of a typical \texttt{README.md}. \paragraph{Step 3: Implementation.} Participants are required to write their code in the designated \texttt{solution.py} file to complete each task.
+\paragraph{Step 3: Implementation.} Participants are required to write their code in the designated \texttt{solution.py} file to complete each task.
 For every task, we provide a starter code template that includes a basic framework and helper functions, allowing participants to focus on implementing the core logic.
 The total time limit for completing all tasks is two hours.
-Figure \ref{fig:instruction3} shows an example of a starter code file. \paragraph{Step 4: Solution Submission.} After completing their coding and local testing, participants are required to submit their solution by executing a shell script in the integrated terminal.
+Figure \ref{fig:instruction3} shows an example of a starter code file.

+\paragraph{Step 4: Solution Submission.} After completing their coding and local testing, participants are required to submit their solution by executing a shell script in the integrated terminal.
 They must first navigate to the corresponding problem directory and then run the submission command.
 This script automatically packages all necessary files and sends them to the backend evaluation server.
 The submission process is illustrated in Figure \ref{fig:instruction4}.